vijay-infosec/rogue-switch-Device-detection-LAN/results/ml/README.md

 ## Files
 - confusion_matrix.png — Classification performance overview.
 - ml_metrics.png — Accuracy and evaluation metrics.
-- sample_dataset.csv — Example input features used for training (optional).
+- sample_dataset.csv — Example input features used for training.

 ## Summary
 The model identifies Layer 2 behaviour deviations caused by a rogue switch and downstream attackers, providing a simple anomaly score for detection.